LondonMakers/jekyll-now/about.md

 Interested in the maker revolution?

 This group will explore all things Maker including and not limited to 3D Printing, CNC Machining and Electronics.
 With a focus on items of group interests, from prop making to product development.
-Exploring the latest software, maker technologies, and workflows with us.
+Explore the latest software, maker technologies, and workflows with us.

 ### Contact Us!